activeviam/atoti-spring-boot-template/README.md

 	...
 ```

 This is related to this Spring Boot known issue: `https://github.com/spring-projects/spring-boot/issues/7161`.
-In order to fix the issue, override the `-Dfile.trades` property and pass it to the jvm:
+In order to fix the issue, override the `-Dfile.trades` property and pass it to the JVM:

 ```bash
 java -Dfile.trades=<absolute path of trades.csv> -jar <fat jar path>